What is the Board of Pharmacy Specialties and what are its responsibilities?

 to review identified areas of weakness before the examination.

-If the "Updates in Therapeutics: The Pharmacotherapy and Oncology Pharmacy Preparatory Courses" faculty do not know what is going to be on the examination, how can they help me?
+If the preparatory review and recertification course faculty do not know what is going to be on the examination, how can they help me?

-All Preparatory Course faculty have passed the specialty examination
+All Preparatory Review and Recertification Course faculty have passed the specialty examination

 in which they are involved.
 They will present their material "at the

 level of difficulty" of the examination.
-Prep Course attendees should
+Course attendees should

 compare themselves to this level of difficulty to identify areas